Cat Litter Box Problems

 Why does my cat suddenly pee outside the litter box?

-Sudden litter avoidance is most often medical — UTI, crystals, or kidney issues.
-Always vet-check first when behavior changes suddenly.
-Other common causes: dirty box, new litter, box too small, multi-cat conflict, or stress from a household change.
+Sudden litter avoidance is most often medical: UTI, urinary crystals or stones, FLUTD, or kidney issues.
+Always book a vet check first when the behaviour changes suddenly, and treat any straining male cat as a same-day emergency.
+Other common causes once medical is cleared: dirty box, new litter, box too small, multi-cat conflict, or stress from a household change.

 How many litter boxes should I have?

 One per cat plus one extra.
-Two cats = three boxes.
+Two cats means three boxes.
 They should be in different locations, not lined up in the same room.

 Most cats prefer unscented clumping clay litter.
 Avoid scented or crystal litters.
-Don't change brands suddenly — transition gradually over a week.
+Do not change brands suddenly; transition gradually over a week by mixing old and new in increasing proportions.

 Should I use a covered or uncovered box?

 Most cats prefer uncovered.
-Covered boxes trap odor inside (bothers the cat) and limit escape routes (anxiety for some).
+Covered boxes trap odour inside (which bothers the cat as much as you) and limit escape routes (which raises anxiety in multi-cat homes).
 Try uncovered first.

 Find your match